Azure/communication-ui-library/docs/ComponentDesign.md

 ## Don't use React Context

 [Context](https://reactjs.org/docs/context.html) is a mechanism to allow components access to state without having to rely on props passing.
-It is primarily an optimization because multi-layer *"prop drilling"* causes re-renderings in a complete component subtree even for components that don't care about specific properties that have changed.
+It is primarily a convenience to avoid multi-layer *"prop drilling"*.

-While context can be a powerful performance optimization tool in an *application* it goes against many of the principles for a reusable *library*.
+While context can be a powerful tool in an *application* it goes against many of the principles for a reusable *library*.

 Example: